Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

-Previously, there have been few works on solving the NPMC problem. \cite{landgrebe2005neyman} proposed a general empirical method to solve the NPMC problem, relying on the multi-class ROC estimation.
-Our work tackles the NPMC problem by connecting it with the cost-sensitive learning problem (to be introduced), which is motivated by their paper.
-However, there are some main differences between our work and theirs.
-First, their algorithm requires a grid search to find the proper cost parameters.
-When the class number $K$ is large and we want higher accuracy, the computation cost will be too high to be affordable.
-Despite the efficient multi-class ROC approximation via decomposition and sensitivity analysis proposed in \cite{landgrebe2008efficient}, it is still somewhat restrictive without a formal connection to a cost-sensitive learning problem.
+Previously, there have been few works on solving the NPMC problem. \cite{landgrebe2005neyman} proposed a general empirical method to solve the NPMC problem, which relies on the multi-class ROC estimation.
+Our work tackles the NPMC problem by linking it with the cost-sensitive learning problem (to be introduced), which is partly motivated by their approach.
+However, there are notable differences between our work and theirs.
+First, their algorithm requires a grid search to determine the appropriate cost parameters.
+When dealing with a large number of classes $K$ and demanding high accuracy, the computation cost will be too high to be affordable.
+Despite the efficient multi-class ROC approximation via decomposition and sensitivity analysis proposed in a later work \citep{landgrebe2008efficient}, it remains somewhat restrictive without a formal connection to a cost-sensitive learning problem.
 Our algorithms connect the NPMC problem to cost-sensitive learning by duality and search the optimal costs in cost-sensitive learning by a direct optimization procedure, which is much more straightforward than their method.
-Second, there is no theoretical guarantee on their approach, while we prove the multi-class NP oracle properties and strong consistency to hold for our methods under certain conditions.
-Recently, \cite{ma2020quadratically} developed regularized sub-gradient method on non-convex optimization problems, which can be applied to solve the NPMC problem with specific linear classifiers with non-convex losses.
-Their method is only suitable for linear classifiers with certain loss functions, while our methods are ready to be applied to any classification method.
+Second, their approach lacks theoretical guarantees, whereas we prove the multi-class NP oracle properties for our methods under certain conditions.
+More recently, \cite{ma2020quadratically} developed a regularized sub-gradient method on non-convex optimization problems, which can be applied to solve the NPMC problem with specific linear classifiers with non-convex losses.
+Their method is only suitable for linear classifiers with certain loss functions, while our methods are adaptable to any classification method.
 To our knowledge, our work is the first to solve the NPMC problem via cost-sensitive learning techniques with theoretical guarantees.